Chris Hernandez

-Chris Hernandez is an American former reporter for KSHB-TV in the Kansas City, Missouri metropolitan area and a current municipal official in Kansas City's Civil Rights and Equal Opportunity department.
+Chris Hernandez is an American former reporter for KSHB-TV in the Kansas City, Missouri metropolitan area and a former municipal official in Kansas City's Civil Rights and Equal Opportunity department.

 Early life and education

 Hernandez is a native of Shawnee, Kansas, and received a degree in journalism from the University of Kansas.

 Broadcast journalism career

 From 1992 until 1999, Hernandez was a reporter for WDAF-TV in Kansas City, Missouri.
 Prior to that, he had been a reporter for KFDA-TV in Amarillo, Texas.

 From 1999 until January 2002, Hernandez worked as a general assignment reporter for WEWS-TV in Cleveland; Hernandez then joined WBBM-TV in Chicago as a general assignment reporter.
 In April 2004, Hernandez left the station and spent four months backpacking through Mexico and Central America.
 Once he was done traveling, Hernandez returned to Kansas City in late 2004 to work at KSHB-TV.